 Of course, you won’t know that’s the case unless you ask them!
 That’s where the loyalisation journey comes in, helping you to take those customer relationships even further and drive customers back to your service as loyal advocates who sing your praises.

 This is where you can sit down and optimise the way you request reviews, feedback (whether public or private), and look for new ideas to improve your business.

 Setting up automated emails to ping customers when a job is marked as complete is a great way to collect feedback, or having engineers collect a quick bit of information at the end of the job (made easier through custom forms they can fill in on-site and upload directly) can speed things along as well.

 Whichever strategy you choose, and there’s more to explore below, it shouldn’t become an admin burden, but should always yield results you can put into action: that’s how you get even more out of the powerful, world-class journeys you’re working to create for your customers.

-Watch our video and access your free resource for how to ask for reviews!
+Access your free resource for how to ask for reviews!

 To learn more about world-class Customer Journeys powered by Commusoft, click here!